Corrram/copul/docs/source/index.rst

 - Unclassified copula families like the Farlie-Gumbel-Morgenstern, Plackett or Raftery copula families.
 - Independence copula, lower and upper Fréchet bounds
 - **Checkerboard** copulas

+A list of all implemented copulas can be found in :py:mod:`copul.Families`.

 -------------------